 What is Public Affairs?

 Public affairs is a term used to describe an organisation’s relationship with politically related stakeholders.
-It is also closely related to ‘Public Relations’ which uses similar tactics including media relations, issues and crisis management.
+It is also closely related to ‘Public Relations Recruitment’ which uses similar tactics including media relations, issues and crisis management.

 As a rule, political stakeholders are individuals or groups with an interest in the organisation’s affairs, such as politicians (MPs, MSPs, AMs, MLAs, MEPs), local communities, civil servants, clients, shareholders, trade associations, think tanks, business forums, charities, unions and also the media.

-Public affairs practitioners engage stakeholders to convey the policies of an organisation and their specific opinions on public policy issues, assisting policy makers and legislators in changing and improving legislation and policy.
+Public affairs recruiters engage stakeholders to convey the policies of an organisation and their specific opinions on public policy issues, assisting policy makers and legislators in changing and improving legislation and policy.

 The aim is to influence public policy, build and maintain a strong reputation and find common ground with stakeholders.